OliverStone01/Studying-SecurityPlus/My-notes/module-5/Compliance.md

 Compliance isn’t just amount money and jail time.
 There’s also reputation damage, loss of licences, loss of partnerships, and loss of future contacts.

-Due care means you’re responsible for.
-Managing compliance inside your company.
+Due care means you’re responsible for managing compliance inside your company.
 Due diligence means you’re properly vetting and managing third-party compliance.

 Attestation and acknowledgment is executives have to sign off on compliance status.
 Because they are accountable for ensuring the company is in good standing.